Total allowable catch

 The total allowable commercial catch (TAC) per species is set annually using stock survey data.
 Once a TAC is reached, the commercial fishery for that species is closed for the remainder of the licensing year.

-There are only a handful of licences – two each for native oysters and clams, and one for cockles.
+There are only two licences each for native oysters and clams.

-the shellfish fishery must also be licenced commercial
+Operators who dive for their shellfish must be licenced commercial

 Commercial Shellfish fishery assessment reports: